-Assam: Himanta reviews Emergency Landing Facility ahead of inauguration by PM
+Assam: Himanta reviews emergency landing facility ahead of inauguration by PM

 ''All thanks to adarniya @narendramodi ji's bold vision - Assam's highways now add to our defence preparedness,'' Sarma said.

-The PM will then leave for Guwahati for the second leg of his visit during the day.
+The PM will then leave for Guwahati for the second leg of his visit on Saturday.

-The northeast's first Emergency Landing Facility (ELF) is a 4.2-km reinforced stretch on the Moran Bypass that will act as a strategic and multi-functional runway for IAF fighter jets and transport aircraft, strengthening defense, logistics, and disaster response, officials said.
+The Northeast's first ELF is a 4.2-km reinforced stretch on the Moran Bypass that will act as a strategic and multi-functional runway for IAF fighter jets and transport aircraft, strengthening defense, logistics, and disaster response, officials said.

 The facility is designed for both civil and military use, serving as an alternative to the Dibrugarh airport in case of emergency.